OmenApps/django-segments/docs/reference.md

 .. data:: POSTGRES_RANGE_FIELDS

-    Dictionary of field name and Python type that should be used to represent the range field.
+    Dictionary of model range fields and the associated Python types that should be used to represent a boundary value, a delta value, and a range.
 Default is:

     .. code-block:: python

         {
+            IntegerRangeField: {
+                "value_type": int,
+                "delta_type": int,
+                "range_type": NumericRange,
+            },
+            BigIntegerRangeField: {
-            IntegerRangeField.__name__: int,
+                "value_type": int,
-            BigIntegerRangeField.__name__: int,
+                "delta_type": int,
+                "range_type": NumericRange,
+            },
+            DecimalRangeField: {
+                "value_type": Decimal,
-            DecimalRangeField.__name__: Decimal,
+                "delta_type": Decimal,
+                "range_type": NumericRange,
+            },
+            DateRangeField: {
-            DateRangeField.__name__: date,
+                "value_type": date,
+                "delta_type": timezone.timedelta,
+                "range_type": DateRange,
+            },
+            DateTimeRangeField: {
-            DateTimeRangeField.__name__: datetime,
+                "value_type": datetime,
+                "delta_type": timezone.timedelta,
+                "range_type": DateTimeTZRange,
             }
+        }

-    This is used to convert the range field to a Python type when using the :meth:`django_segments.models.base.BaseSpanMetaclass.get_range_field` method.
+    This is used to convert the range field to a Python type, and for validation when creating a new Span or Segment.

+.. data:: DEFAULT_RELATED_NAME

+    Default related name for the Span and Segment models.
+Default is ``%(app_label)s_%(class)s_related``.

+.. data:: DEFAULT_RELATED_QUERY_NAME

+    Default related query name for the Span and Segment models.
+Default is ``%(app_label)s_%(class)ss``.

 Global Span Configuration Options
 ---------------------------------